Holistic Nutrition Degree Information

 Expect courses in basic math and science, communication, basic and advanced nutritional concepts, anatomy and physiology, pathopysiology, complementary and alternative medicine, medical terminology and clinical nutrition.
 Whether students pursue a classroom-based or online education, nutrition and its affect on the human body will be the central focus of their studies.

 While an associate’s degree would take two years to complete, a Bachelor of Science in Applied Science in Holistic Nutrition will take four years.
 Usually, an internship or externship will be a part of that program, providing the student with real life experience with clients.
-With a bachelor’s in holistic nutrition, people can start building a client base, working with individuals to find an appropriate diet that can benefit and heal their health issues.
+With a bachelor’s, people can start building a client base, working with individuals to find an appropriate diet that can benefit and heal their health issues.
 A bachelor’s degree will give the student the skills and knowledge to effectively communicate with clients, advising them on healing with whole foods.